ayagamal1512/Query_Digital_Music_store/README.md

 # Query_Digital_Music_store

-used **SQL** to query **Chinok music store** to answer business related questions, gain insights about the digital music store from `2009` to `2013` for optimizing business opportunities, also used excel povit charts for clear visualization **Here is the schema for Chiok_db** [cridit](https://github.com/lerocha/chinook-database/wiki/Chinook-Schema)
+used **SQL** to query **Chinok music store** to answer business related questions, gain insights about the digital music store from `2009` to `2013` for optimizing business opportunities, also used excel pivot charts for clear visualization **Here is the schema for Chiok_db** [cridit](https://github.com/lerocha/chinook-database/wiki/Chinook-Schema)
 ![](https://raw.githubusercontent.com/ptyadana/data-analysis-digital-music-store/master/ChinookSchema.png)